 Our program is a national model for treatment, research, and education in female pelvic floor disorders.
 Women can benefit from the latest treatments and participate in clinical research trials for urinary incontinence, bowel control problems, and pelvic organ prolapse.

 Many women are taught to accept these disorders and their symptoms as a normal part of aging, or they suffer in silence because they are too embarrassed to speak with their doctors.
 At Northwestern Medicine, we are seeking to change this.

 We are working to translate promising research advances into more effective treatment approaches and prevention strategies for our patients.
 We place a high priority on providing educational opportunities in an interactive and collaborative environment and believe that it is critical to train the next generation of physicians to provide high-quality, patient-centered care for women with pelvic floor disorders for many generations to come.

-We are training academic leaders in Female Pelvic Medicine and Reconstructive Surgery and we expect our fellowship graduates to advance healthcare for women as surgeon-scientists who not only provide outstanding clinical and surgical care but also serve as inspiring mentors and educators.
+We are training academic leaders in Urogynecology and Reconstructive Pelvic Surgery and we expect our fellowship graduates to advance healthcare for women as surgeon-scientists who not only provide outstanding clinical and surgical care but also serve as inspiring mentors and educators.